-- a) Full policy source Upon completion, confirm that Policy Broker and Policy Database services are running.
-See Upgrading Web Protection Solutions. - b) User directory and filtering (sometimes called policy lite) blades and non-appliance servers that host Policy Server - c) Filtering only blades, and non-appliance servers that host Filtering Service - d) Off-appliance servers hosting other web protection components (like Log Server or Logon Agent) Successful upgrade of User directory and filtering and Filtering only appliances requires connectivity with the Policy Broker and Policy Database services. - 4) If the appliance is registered in Forcepoint Security Manager, navigate to Appliance > Manage Appliance and unregister the appliance.
+a) Full policy source

+Upon completion, confirm that Policy Broker and Policy Database services are running.
+See Upgrading Web Protection Solutions.

+- b) User directory and filtering (sometimes called policy lite) blades and non-appliance servers that host Policy Server - c) Filtering only blades, and non-appliance servers that host Filtering Service - d) Off-appliance servers hosting other web protection components (like Log Server or Logon Agent) Successful upgrade of User directory and filtering and Filtering only appliances requires connectivity with the Policy Broker and Policy Database services. - 4) If the appliance is registered in Forcepoint Security Manager, navigate to Appliance > Manage Appliance and unregister the appliance.
+Re-registration is a post-upgrade activity.